build-on-aws/content/posts/three-tips-for-reinvent/index.md

 ### 🎰Enjoy Las Vegas

-Yes, Las Vegas will be the sin city and you might get some unwanted attention too.
+Yes, Las Vegas is the sin city and you might get some unwanted attention too.
 So be safe, stay in well lit areas and maybe find a re:Invent buddy!

 Also, make sure you enjoy what city and the state.

-In the city, there are lot of attractions like  the newly opened [The Sphere](https://www.thespherevegas.com/), [Stratosphere](https://thestrat.com/attractions) (now known as The Strat Hotel & Casino & Tower), fountains, shows, and concerts.
+In the city, there are lot of attractions like  the newly opened [The Sphere](https://www.thespherevegas.com/), [Stratosphere](https://thestrat.com/attractions) (now known as The Strat Hotel & Casino & Tower), [SlotZilla](https://vegasexperience.com/slotzilla-zip-line/) or [Fly LINQ](https://www.caesars.com/linq/things-to-do/attractions/fly-linq) zip lines, fountains, shows, and concerts.
 Tickets fill up fast, so make sure you book them in advance.

 ![Las Vegas shows](images/vegas-show.jpg)

-Over the years I have been to Vegas a lot and did enjoy the attractions outside of Las Vegas - Hoover dam, Valley of flowers, Death Valley, Grand Canyon, and more.
+Over the years I have been to Vegas a lot and did enjoy the attractions outside of Las Vegas - Hoover dam, Valley of flowers, Death Valley, Grand Canyon, and much more.

 ![Grand Canyon](images/grand-canyon.jpeg)